Military strategy: World War I

-The innovative German Major (later General) Heinz Guderian developed the motorised part of this strategy as the head of one of the Truppenamt groups and may have incorporated Fuller's and Liddell Hart's ideas to amplify the groundbreaking Blitzkrieg effect that was seen used by Germany against Poland in 1939 and later against France in 1940.
-France, still committed to stationary World War I strategies, was completely surprised and summarily overwhelmed by Germany's mobile combined arms doctrine and Guderian's Panzer Corps.
+Interwar

 Technological change had an enormous effect on strategy, but little effect on leadership.
 The use of telegraph and later radio, along with improved transport, enabled the rapid movement of large numbers of men.
 One of Germany's key enablers in mobile warfare was the use of radios, where these were put into every tank.
 However, the number of men that one officer could effectively control had, if anything, declined.
 The increases in the size of the armies led to an increase in the number of officers.
 Although the officer ranks in the US Army did swell, in the German army the ratio of officers to total men remained steady.